-Mr. Chapleau leverages his extensive experience to (i) navigate Plan clients through applicable tax, securities regulatory, and other legal issues; (ii) draft and negotiate required contracts; and (iii) prepare program offering documents and other marketing disclosures.
+Mr. Chapleau leverages his extensive experience to (i) navigate clients through applicable tax, securities regulatory, and other legal issues; (ii) draft and negotiate required contracts; and (iii) prepare program descriptions and other marketing disclosures.
 He is the former President and General Counsel of Upromise Investments, one of the nation’s leading Section 529 college savings program managers.
 Upromise Investments was subsequently sold to Ascensus.
 Prior to Upromise Investments, Mark was a Senior Legal Counsel at Fidelity Investments.

 Mr. Chapleau received a merit scholarship and graduated from Brooklyn Law School, and from the University of Connecticut (BA in Political Science).
 Previously, he was a FINRA-licensed General Securities Representative (Series 7) and a General Securities Principal (Series 24).
 He is also a member of the Bar in Massachusetts and Connecticut.

 Juliana Crist advises on numerous aspects of State-run Investment Programs, including new program design and launch, product improvements, regulatory compliance, procurement, partnership building, and public outreach.
 Ms. Crist’s experience spans both the public and private sectors, giving her a unique perspective on plan administration, growth, and vendor relationships.